Bandel Junction railway station: Outside

 Outside the buildings lay roads and streets which only auto-rickshaws, cars, bikes and people can go through.
 E-rickshaws are generally not allowed to go much further into the station roads.
-Beside the ticket building is a staircase leading to a over bridge which is another way of going into the platforms.
+Beside the ticket building is a staircase leading to an over bridge which is another way of going into the platforms.
 The station can be accessed through the Bandel More side by going through a subway.
 The subway has one exit and one entrance lane.
 Although there could be trouble accessing the station during rainy season.
 Because the water drainage system in the subways are not well maintained.
 The station can be accessed from the Kazidanga side and Debanandapur side without such trouble.

 To the right of the ticket office, there is a parking for auto-rickshaws.
 Numerous auto-rickshaws are present here at all times.
 Most of them go to different places.
 Furthermore, to the right of the auto-rickshaw parking zone, is a tent-like covered in canopy where bikes and bicycles can be stored.
 Auto-rickshaws can also usually be seen passing in front of the station.
 Some autos are even parked in front of the station building.
 As for cars, there isn't a dedicate spot for them but can be parked in front of the station.